 I hope that helps.
 Please get in touch directly with me (firstname.lastname@example.org) if you need further assistance/help.

-RE: Remote Testing - Added by John Doe almost 4 years ago
+RE: Remote Testing - Added by John Doe about 4 years ago

 If the question is still up-to-date, as it is two years later: